radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 6 - {{The Girls are Fighting}}.md

 ## <mark style="background: #FF5582A6;">Trophy Room</mark>
 The party find themselves in a stuffed trophy room with artifacts and taxidermized animals scattered all over.
 ##### <font color="#FF5582A6">Black Phillip</font>
-Beau walks into the room and sees a stuffed black goat with an uncanny resemblance to [[Black Phillip\|Black Phillip]].
+Beau walks into the room and sees a stuffed black goat with an uncanny resemblance to [[Definitions/Black Phillip\|Black Phillip]].
 Only Beau sees the goat come to life as it begins walking around the room.
 It gestures up towards another slain trophy, a monstrous crow with six black eyes on the top of its head.
 Beau looks up towards it and in the back of his head Phillip whispers something to him.
 Some party members notice Beaus unease for a split second before he returns to normal.
 ##### <font color="#FF5582A6">Exploring the room</font>
 Eleana rummages through the room looking for a pin but finds broken spears and hunting equipment.
 Osiera notices a trapdoor in the ceiling and points in out to the party as the likely entrance to the attic.
 As Beau takes an antler that is hanging on the wall, the party hear an awful cacophony of what sounds like screaming and barks and hissing before weasels begin shooting out of the walls, conglomerating into a massive [[Definitions/Weasel King\|Weasel King]].
 The group obliterate the weasels.